dotnet/csharplang/proposals/non-trailing-named-arguments.md

 ## Unresolved questions
 [unresolved]: #unresolved-questions

-- Confirm whether such non-trailing named arguments should be allowed in params position.
-For example, invoking `M(x: 1, 2)` on `M(params int[] x)`.

 ## Design meetings
 [ldm]: #ldm
 The feature was briefly discussed in LDM on May 16th 2017, with approval in principle (ok to move to proposal/prototype).
+It was also briefly discussed on June 28th 2017.

 Relates to initial discussion https://github.com/dotnet/csharplang/issues/518 Relates to championed issue https://github.com/dotnet/csharplang/issues/570